HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 * git clone <https://github.com/HenkT28/Programming_For_Data_Analysis_Assignment.git>

+Student: Henk Tjalsma

+GMIT email address: G00376321@gmit.ie

 ## Problem statement

-This readme contains background info, instructions, and research concerning the numpy.random package in Python [2].
-I was required to create a Jupyter [5] notebook explaining the use of the package, including detailed explanations of at least five of the distributions provided for in the package.
+I was required to create a Jupyter [5] notebook explaining the use of the numpy.random package, including detailed explanations of at least five of the distributions provided for in the package.

 There are four distinct tasks to be carried out in your Jupyter notebook: